Sega Saturn Architecture

 In this case, the VDP1 is tasked with plotting traditional sprites without any 3D distortion applied.

-The CPU sets up the VDP1 by writing over its registers and filling its VRAM with commands and tiles.
-The process can also be accelerated thanks to the DMA controller.
+The CPU sets up the VDP1 by writing to its registers and populating its VRAM with commands and tiles.
+The process can also be accelerated using the DMA controller.

 Backgrounds